KMcodin/Chip-Motivational-Bot/README.md

+Hello and welcome to our team!
+Kevin, Gricelle, and Rogelio makes up the engineering team that brought Chip to life, your personal Motivational Companion.

 # Chip-Motivational-Bot
 Chip, your personal Motivational Companion, is here to make you feel better!
 Thanks to Courier's API service, Chip is now able to send you daily motivational text messages!
 Whoo-hoo!"